goodguyry/AriaComponents/src/Tablist/README.md

 ```

 _**`tabsListElement`**_ `HTMLUListElement`
-> The list element containing tab links; each link's `href` is a fragment
+> The list element containing tab links; each link must contain an \`aria-controls\`
-identifier linking to the associated panel.
+> attribute referencing the ID of the associated tabPanel.

 ## API